Encyclopedia … combined with a great Buyer's Guide!

 setup of an optically pumped laser

-A laser can not operate if the gain is smaller than the resonator losses; the device is then below the so-called laser threshold and only emits some weak luminescence light.
+A laser cannot operate if the gain is smaller than the resonator losses; the device is then below the so-called laser threshold and only emits some weak luminescence light.
 Significant power output is achieved only for pump powers above the laser threshold, where the gain can reach (or temporarily exceed) the level of the resonator losses.
+Defects of a laser often raise the threshold to values which cannot be reached, so that laser operation becomes impossible.

 If the gain is larger than the losses, the power of the light in the laser resonator rises very rapidly, starting e.g. with low levels of light from fluorescence.
 Note that the resonator round-trip time is usually very small (e.g. a few nanoseconds, for compact laser types even much less), so that even a small net round-trip gain implies rapid exponential growth of the intracavity power.
 As high laser powers saturate the gain by extracting energy from the gain medium, the laser power will in the steady state reach a level so that the saturated gain just equals the resonator losses (→ gain clamping).
 Before reaching this steady state, a laser often undergoes relaxation oscillations (just one aspect of laser dynamics).
 The threshold pump power is the pump power where the small-signal gain is just sufficient for lasing.

-As explained above, the spatial coherence is the physical basis for the potential of forming very directed laser beams with low divergence, and for focusing light to very small spots.
+The explained mechanism for coordinated emission is the physical basis for the potential of lasers to form very directed laser beams with low divergence, and for focusing light to very small spots.
+Quantitatively, this potential can be described via the spatial coherence of laser light.

 Interestingly, even ultrashort pulses can exhibit a very high degree of temporal coherence, in that case involving coherence between subsequent pulses in a regular pulse train.
 This is related to the formation of a frequency comb as the optical spectrum.
 While the optical spectrum can then overall be very wide, each comb line can be extremely narrow and well defined in frequency.